Seminole Golf Club

-Seminole Golf Club is a private golf club in the southeastern United States, located in North Palm Beach, Florida.
+Seminole Golf Club is a private golf club in the southeastern United States, located in Juno Beach, Florida.
 Designed by Donald Ross in 1929, it is consistently ranked as one of the top 100 courses in the nation.

 History

 Investment banker Edward Francis Hutton began development of the private, 140 acre Seminole Golf Club in 1929 on land previously owned by Harry Kelsey.
 The site chosen for the course featured a number of sand dune ridges that were carefully brought into play with some fairways directed towards elevated green sites while others drop down from sandy peaks to flatter terrain.
 Both nines set out from the clubhouse on level ground before veering into the 40 ft dune ridge that runs alongside the western edge of the property.

 The greens at Seminole are the main line of defense for the course and many of them are cleverly angled, narrowing towards the back which makes rear pin positions extremely tough.
 Fairway bunkers are generally shallow but sand traps adjacent to the putting surfaces are often deep and troublesome.
 The course is most noted for its clever routing on a fairly rectangular site, which results in a new wind direction on each hole.

 The layout occupies a flat-bottomed bowl set between a high ridge of dunes to the west and the dunes along the Atlantic Ocean to the east.
 In the middle lie the necessary ponds to handle the drainage.
 Ross' layout managed to have 14 of the 18 holes touch these two lines of dunes (the 1st, 8th, 9th and 10th holes do not).
 To reflect and complement the sweep of the sandy property, Ross also used bunkering that was not typical of his other work.
 Instead of the more standard low-profile bunkering, Ross used flashed-face sand traps that are reminiscent of a George Thomas course rather than a Donald Ross work.